 - If shades are selected, opening them to allow daylight in means that the entire window space must be bare, once the shade is raised.
 Yes, translucent shades may be used; however, they do not provide the opaqueness that may be desired at other times.
 Such opaqueness will require drapes as a secondary source of achieving darkness.

 - Blinds are popular because they offer versatility in style and light control.
 One can select all sizes of slats, and they come in a variety of colors and materials.
 Always with blinds, however, are the rods that hang down, to adjust light and the inevitable strings that are used to raise and lower them, unless one opts for the new motorized varieties which can be horribly expensive.
 To me, this detracts from the smoothness that one may want in a window treatment.

-A visit to one of our showrooms will provide a full understanding of the myriad of options available for these types of window treatments.
+Visit Roller Shutters Melbourne service, will provide a full understanding of the myriad of options available for these types of window treatments.
 And preserving “openness” as well as privacy can be easily accomplished with the right shutter design!